Sorry Out of Gender - The Future Is Diverse

 The scientific conference Sorry Out of Gender: The Future Is Diverse invites researchers and interested parties to take an interdisciplinary look at current developments, challenges and opportunities in the field of gender diversity and diversity in sport and sport science.

 Answers to current and future academic questions will be provided and new fields of research identified.
-In line with these intentions, not only binary gendered lines of difference will be addressed, but above all intersectionally entangled, non-binary, fluid identities.
-The conference will therefore also address the current challenging question of how a reconstruction of binaries can be avoided in research, i.e. how research can be promoted that does not form clearly defined identities and draw lines of difference, but rather understands these as contingent and thus not only strengthens gender diversity, but also diversity of all people and at the same time promotes scientific insights and alliances in practice.
+In line with these intentions, not only binary gendered lines of difference will be focused on, but above all intersectionally entangled, non-binary, fluid identities.
+The conference will therefore also address the current challenging question of how a reconstruction of binaries can be avoided in research, i.e. how research can be promoted that does not form clearly defined identities and draws lines of difference, but rather understands these as contingent and thus not only strengthens gender diversity, but also diversity of all people and at the same time promotes scientific insights and alliances in practice.

 Sociology of sport